 Last year, the economic impact from visitors to Sarasota County was more than $2.9 billion.
 Over 2.7 million visitors enjoyed our region in 2019!
 Our partners-first philosophy means that more than 521 businesses are first in line to welcome those visitors and deliver a destination experience.
 Collectively, our tourism efforts mean new money is spent in our community which supports jobs, lowers taxes and improves amenities in our area.
 Click here for partner resources.

-STATE ORGANIZATIONS AND GOVERNMENT
+STATEWIDE ORGANIZATIONS AND FLORIDA GOVERNMENT RESOURCES

 Florida Business Information Portal

 The portal is designed to help individuals seeking to start and operate a business in the Sunshine State.
 By entering the type of business you wish to start, the portal will create a checklist to help you understand governmental requirements for your business category.
 The portal focuses on State of Florida government requirements and resources for businesses and professionals.
 The checklists also include information about local requirements.

 Florida Department of Economic Opportunity

 Florida is committed to increasing its global competitiveness as a destination for business, capital, talent, innovation and entrepreneurship.
 The Department of Economic Opportunity utilizes public and private sector expertise to attract, retain and grow businesses and create jobs in Florida.
 For resources to connect you with those partners and opportunities for your business in Florida CLICK HERE.

 Searching for grants can be an overwhelming task.
 This document outlines relevant grants to Florida Main Street communities.
 This is not an exhaustive list of grants, and may be subject to change.
 CLICK HERE